xueland/xue/README.md

 ## HOW TO BUILD

 Just clone the repo, then run `nimble build`.
+But, now, this project is built on top of nim devel branch.
+So, some code won't work in current nim stable (1.4.8).

 ```bash
 git clone https://github.com/xueland/xue && cd xue